SatoshiPortal/boltz-dart/example/README.md

-# boltz_dart_example
+# boltz_example

-Demonstrates how to use the boltz_dart plugin.
+Demonstrates how to use the boltz plugin.

 ## Getting Started